BSDNow/bsdnow.tv/episodes/450/feedback/brad - jails applications and interoperability.md

 The second question is is there interoperabililty between jail tools?
 Can I build a jail with iocage and manage it later with bastille?
 Or can I change tools in midstream or do i have to recreate the jail in the new tool?

+Here is another use case for switching tools...Iocage uses ZFS for jails, so you can migrate them via ZFS send, if I am reading it correctly.
+Can I migrate an iocage jail to a bastille or cbsd jail system?

 Thanks.
 --b